 For poisoning treatment:

 For gastrointestinal issues: 1-3 times daily, 1-2 grams each time, taken after meals to reduce drug interaction risk.
-Powder should be mixed with a large amount of water to form a suspension before administration.
+Powder should be mixed with a large amount of water to form a suspension before ingestion.